MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> Federated Learning (FL) enables multiple parties to distributively train a ML model without revealing their private datasets.
 However, it assumes trust in the centralized aggregator which stores and aggregates model updates.
 This makes it prone to gradient tampering and privacy leakage by a malicious aggregator.
 Malicious parties can also introduce backdoors into the joint model by poisoning the training data or model gradients.
 To address these issues, we present BEAS, the first blockchain-based framework for N-party FL that provides strict privacy guarantees of training data using gradient pruning (showing improved differential privacy compared to existing noise and clipping based techniques).

 ## Others

+- Advances, challenges and opportunities in creating data for trustworthy AI. [[paper]](https://www.nature.com/articles/s42256-022-00516-1)
+  - Weixin Liang, Girmaw Abebe Tadesse, Daniel Ho, Fei-Fei Li, Matei Zaharia, Ce Zhang, James Zou. *Nature Machine Intelligence*
+  - Key Word: Trustworthy AI; Data Design; Data Sculpting; Data Strategies; Data Policy.
+  - <details><summary>Digest</summary> Automated AI model builders that are publicly available can now achieve top performance in many applications.
+In contrast, the design and sculpting of the data used to develop AI often rely on bespoke manual work, and they critically affect the trustworthiness of the model.
+This Perspective discusses key considerations for each stage of the data-for-AI pipeline—starting from data design to data sculpting (for example, cleaning, valuation and annotation) and data evaluation—to make AI more reliable.

+- Fundamentals of Task-Agnostic Data Valuation. [[paper]](https://arxiv.org/abs/2208.12354)
+  - Mohammad Mohammadi Amiri, Frederic Berdoz, Ramesh Raskar.
+  - Key Word: Task-Agnostic Data Valuation.
+  - <details><summary>Digest</summary> We focus on task-agnostic data valuation without any validation requirements.
+The data buyer has access to a limited amount of data (which could be publicly available) and seeks more data samples from a data seller.
+We formulate the problem as estimating the differences in the statistical properties of the data at the seller with respect to the baseline data available at the buyer.

 - Language Models (Mostly) Know What They Know. [[paper]](https://arxiv.org/abs/2207.05221)
   - Saurav Kadavath, Tom Conerly, Amanda Askell, Tom Henighan, Dawn Drain, Ethan Perez, Nicholas Schiefer, Zac Hatfield Dodds, Nova DasSarma, Eli Tran-Johnson, Scott Johnston, Sheer El-Showk, Andy Jones, Nelson Elhage, Tristan Hume, Anna Chen, Yuntao Bai, Sam Bowman, Stanislav Fort, Deep Ganguli, Danny Hernandez, Josh Jacobson, Jackson Kernion, Shauna Kravec, Liane Lovitt, Kamal Ndousse, Catherine Olsson, Sam Ringer, Dario Amodei, Tom Brown, Jack Clark, Nicholas Joseph, Ben Mann, Sam McCandlish, Chris Olah, Jared Kaplan.